awsdocs/amazon-aurora-user-guide/doc_source/aurora-multi-master.md

  Fill in the other settings for the cluster\.
 This part of the procedure is the same as the general procedure for creating an Aurora cluster in [Creating a DB cluster](Aurora.CreateInstance.md#Aurora.CreateInstance.Creating)\.

- After you create the multi\-master cluster, add two DB instances to it by following the procedure in [Adding Aurora replicas to a DB cluster](aurora-replicas-adding.md)\.
+ After you create the multi\-master cluster, add two DB instances to it by following the procedure in [Adding Aurora Replicas to a DB cluster](aurora-replicas-adding.md)\.
 Use the same AWS instance class for all DB instances within the multi\-master cluster\.

  After you create the multi\-master cluster and associated DB instances, you see the cluster in the AWS Management Console **Databases** page as follows\.
 All DB instances show the role **Writer**\.